MicrosoftDocs/azure-devops-docs/docs/artifacts/start-using-azure-artifacts.md

 Follow the steps outlined below to view your billing settings for your organization

-1. Sign in to your Azure DevOps organization
+1. Sign in to your Azure DevOps organization.

 1. Select ![gear icon](../media/icons/gear-icon.png) **Organization settings**.